 Read about it: The Horses of Iceland

-Tours sometimes worth paying for in Iceland
+Iceland tours sometimes worth paying for

 The following are tours that I think *can* be worth the price, but mostly only if you're not renting a car in Iceland (which is totally possible, by the way – check out my itinerary for a winter Iceland trip without a car!).